THE COMPLETE SEO CHECKLIST

 If you only have time for one thing right now, start with creating a list of keywords and key phrases—this is the foundation of your SEO strategy and will move you forward the fastest.

 Side note: If you’ve just started a business or have been in business for a while and haven’t updated your ideal client avatar, begin with that first.
-It’s essential to know who your ideal client is and to have a good understanding of you how you can help them overcome their pain points before you start working on your keyword list.
+It’s essential to know who your ideal client is and to understand how you can help them overcome their pain points before you start working on your keyword list.

 - TIP #1: TARGET KEYWORD RESEARCH